selvaruban/canze-rs/README.md

-This is modified for MG4 to send data to aa-proxy-rs (https://github.com/aa-proxy/aa-proxy-rs)

-# 🚗 canze-rs
+# 🚗 canze-rs-mg4

 ## Description
-This small linux tool is intended to connect to MG4's CAN bus and share the data to aa-proxy-rs<br>
+This small linux tool is intended to connect to MG4's CAN bus and share the data to aa-proxy-rs (https://github.com/aa-proxy/aa-proxy-rs)<br>
+This is a fork of canze-rs (https://github.com/manio/canze-rs/tree/aa-proxy-obd)

 #### This tool gets the following via OBD:
 - SOC (state of charge)